Once Universal Capture: Classroom is installed and has been assigned to a room, you can configure the device input settings for the room.

 Setting input devices for capture

 The capture input section of the Configure Room page allows you to select which devices will be used to capture each input type.
 Your options include all of the capture devices (cameras, microphones, and display inputs) that have been installed on the machine and are detected by Universal Capture (even if not currently connected) as well as any IP Cameras configured for your Institution.
-See Supported Devices for Universal Capture and IP Camera Support for more information.
+See Supported Devices for Universal Capture, IP Camera Support, and Capture Card Support for more information.

 Universal Capture must always be configured to capture audio.
 If there is no audio input device installed on the machine, you will not be able to schedule captures.
 By default, Universal Capture uses the integrated microphone (if one is detected).